 For nearly a decade, the US CFI has conducted annual consumer research to better understand what people are saying and doing.
-CCFI’s research in 2016 tested the peer reviewed and published public trust model in Canada, and provides some unique North American perspective.
+CCFI’s past research tested the peer reviewed and published public trust model in Canada, and provides some unique North American perspective.

 As our consumer trust model tells us, communicating our shared values is the foundation for earning trust.
 Values are all about the why.
 Understanding where influencers connect online, emerging trends, trusted sources, and channels they use to shape their beliefs and opinions about food and agriculture – information that provides the food system an opportunity to effectively engage with Canadians and balance the conversation.